 Keep your wallet/electronics/ essentials in your “personal item” bag- which can be a large purse or briefcase.

 TA-DA!
 Now you carry your “personal item” bag onto the plane and check your big bag.
-On the way home, you pack clothes and loot in the big suitcase, and place your laptop and personal stuff (and maybe some loot) into the carry-on sized suitcase.
+On the way home, you samples and liquids/personals in the big suitcase, and place your clothes (and maybe some loot) into the carry-on sized suitcase.
 And you still get away with checking only one bag.
 HUZZAH!
+UPDATE: I now carry my electronics in a large messenger bag on the plane with me, along with a small cross-body purse.
+I like having my camera and ipad right with me so that I know it’s being handled appropriately.

 *I suggest a backpack or messenger bag for the show floors.
 (Often rolling totes are prohibited.)There is often an exhibition hall that will have tons of vendors that want to give you free samples.
 It can get SO HEAVY- so bring a bag that can store your haul while you are walking around.